MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Remarks

-Bitsets must be of the same size to be tested for equality by the member operator function.
+Bitsets must be the same size.

 #### Example